A timeline of the Downing Street lockdown party allegations

-Simon Case, the cabinet secretary tasked with investigating the numerous breaches of lockdown restrictions by Downing Street and Whitehall staff, attends an impromptu drinks gathering in mid-December 2020.
+Simon Case, the cabinet secretary tasked with investigating the numerous breaches of lockdown restrictions by Downing Street and Whitehall staff, attended an impromptu drinks gathering in mid-December 2020.

-It later emerged that having “stepped down from the investigation into allegations of lockdown-busting government parties”, Case “still stands to oversee any disciplinary action arising from that same investigation”, Politico said.
+It has emerged that having “stepped down from the investigation into allegations of lockdown-busting government parties”, Case “still stands to oversee any disciplinary action arising from that same investigation”, Politico said.

 14 December 2020

-Shaun Bailey, the Conservative candidate for London mayor, is forced to apologise after a photograph emerges of a Christmas party held at the Tories’ campaign headquarters in London alongside 24 other people.
+Shaun Bailey, the Conservative candidate for London mayor, was forced to apologise last month after a photograph emerged of a Christmas party held at the Tories’ campaign headquarters in London alongside 24 other people the previous year.

 He also resigned from both his committee chairmanships at the London Assembly.